geyang/unitree-go1-setup-guide/guide/deployment.md

   - test if the bare-bone docker image runs.
   - build within the jetson
 - [ ] run the python lcm example, while running the legged sdk example, and print out the message data
+- [ ] add the legged SDK here
+- [ ] add the jetson deployment example here.
+The deployment repo contain the docker image for deployment, and the python script that runs the LCM publisher with the neural controller.

 ## Guide